 PHASE 1 PURPOSE

-The Service Provider shall manually build an XML formatted file using the PDF schema to test the ability to generate a planning data that is understandable to the Service User.
+The Provider shall manually build an XML formatted file using the PIF schema to test the ability to generate planning data that is understandable to the User.

-The purpose is to perform a rough sanity check of the file format and familiarize both prototyping parties with contents of the Planning Data Format.
-Note: it is seen as an advantage if a developer of any tools used in Phase 2 participates in Phase 1 for a better understanding of the content and usage of the proprietary agency’s systems as well as the Planning Data Format format.
+The purpose is to perform a rough sanity check of the file format and familiarize both prototyping parties with contents of the Planning Information Formats.
+Note: it is seen as an advantage if a developer of any tools used in Phase 2 participates in Phase 1 for a better understanding of the content and usage of the proprietary agency’s systems as well as the Planning Information Formats.

 PHASE 1 DESCRIPTION

-For the first phase, ESA or NASA will assume the role of Service Provider and shall generate and send two XML files consistent with the PDF format to the other party acting in the role of Service User for interpretation.
-The Service User shall then manually interpret the information rendered in plain text and passed it back to the Service Provider for verification that the information sent was understood correctly by comparing the interpreted information with the original data.
+For the first phase, ESA or NASA will assume the role of Provider and shall generate and send two XML files consistent with the PIF format to the other party acting in the role of User for interpretation.
+The User shall then manually interpret the information rendered in plain text and passed it back to the Provider for verification that the information sent was understood correctly by comparing the interpreted information with the original data.

 ESA and NASA shall exchange roles and then repeat the above tests.